-The ruletype field has 18 values: name, subdomain, zonesub, wildcard, self, selfsub, selfwild, ms-self, ms-selfsub, ms-subdomain, ms-subdomain-self-rhs, krb5-self, krb5-selfsub, krb5-subdomain, krb5-subdomain-self-rhs, tcp-self, 6to4-self, and external.
+The ruletype field has 16 values: name, subdomain, zonesub, wildcard, self, selfsub, selfwild, ms-self, ms-selfsub, ms-subdomain, krb5-self, krb5-selfsub, krb5-subdomain, tcp-self, 6to4-self, and external.

 name

 With exact-match semantics, this rule matches when the name being updated is identical to the contents of the name field.